LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

    y_{n+1} &= z_s.
    :label: ARKODE_SSP

+The coefficients of Shu--Osher representation is not uniquely determined by Butcher table :cite:p:`SR:02`.
 In particular, the methods SSP(s,2), SSP(s,3), and SSP(10,4) implemented herein and presented in :cite:p:`K:08` have "almost" all zero coefficients appearing in :math:`\alpha_{i,i-1}` and :math:`\beta_{i,i-1}`.
 This feature facilitates their implementation in a low-storage manner.
 The